 Please be advised helium balloons are not permitted in Sky Garden or any of the restaurants.

 The views are spectacular throughout Sky Garden and won’t disappoint.
 We always do our best to accommodate window table requests but cannot always honour these.

-We operate a smart/casual dress code and do not permit beachwear, sportswear or flip flops.
+We operate a smart/casual dress code for evening bookings from 6pm on weekdays and 9pm at weekends.
+Please note that we do not permit shorts, sportswear, sport trainers or flip flops.
 Sky Garden is a naturally ventilated space, and therefore we recommend dressing appropriately on colder days.
 Our management reserves the right to refuse admission to anyone we feel is inappropriately dressed.

 Unfortunately guests are not permitted to bring candles in to Sky Garden due to them being a potential fire hazard.